Report: Ray Allen to embark on exciting new career path

 It looks like Miami Heat legend Ray Allen has found his next endeavor.

-He has seemingly accepted a position coaching a high school basketball team.
+He has seemingly accepted a position coaching a high school basketball team in Miami.

 Congratulations to Ray Allen on his head coaching position at Gulliver Prep. pic.twitter.com/XYIk7Ssyur